Quaslusive/Advanced-mBot-Line-Follower/README.md

 Adustble configertion
 ![](Screenshots/PreviewOfAdvmBotLineFollowerConfig%234.PNG)

-A closer look at the turning statments and butten controle for temporary halt
+A closer look at the turning statments and butten controle for a 5 sec halt
 ![](Screenshots/PreviewmAdvBotLineFollowerButtonControlAndTurningStatments%233.PNG)

-For easer manurblty and olso for fun, I have added remote control functionality
+For easer maneuverability and also for fun, I have added remote control function
 ![](Screenshots/PreviewmAdvBotLineFollowerRemoteControlConfig%232.PNG)